-If you want to only show your subscription-based membership, then we recommend redirecting your home page to your membership site’s landing page (always called your bundle landing page) to streamline your sales funnel.
+If you only want to offer your subscription-based membership, then we recommend redirecting your home page to your membership site’s landing page (also called your bundle landing page) to streamline your sales funnel.

-If you'd like to continue to allow students to purchase individual courses and bundles outside of the subscription-based membership, then you'll want to keep your home page as a course directory for visitors (the default option).
+If you'd like to continue to allow students to purchase individual courses and bundles outside of the subscription-based membership, then you'll want to keep your home page as a course directory for visitors (this is the default).

 Prevent Students from Purchasing Standalone Courses

-If you only want your students to be able to enroll in your membership, and not purchase your standalone courses, you can make those courses Private.
+If you only want students to be able to enroll in your membership, and not purchase your standalone courses, you can set those courses to Private.

 By setting a course to Private, you’ll disable the ability to enroll in the individual course from your public facing pages.
-We recommend adding a buy button to all of your individual course landing pages that direct students to your bundle checkout.
+We recommend adding a call-to-action buy button to all of your individual course landing pages that you have marked Private, that directs students to your membership product checkout.